Home / Rules

 * * *

-22. AUTOMATIC NOMINATIONS OF ELECTED MEMBERS' NAMES IN 100 and 1000 MEMBER DISTRICTS: All elected names of all the 100 and 1000 member districts, plus the five executives, the full cabinet ministers and elected president and vice president, automatically qualify for the ballot in each of that district's election cycle.
+22. AUTOMATIC NOMINATIONS OF ELECTED MEMBERS' NAMES IN ALL DISTRICTS: All elected names of all the 100, 1000 and 10,000 member districts, plus the five executives, the full cabinet ministers and elected president and vice president, automatically qualify for the ballot in each of that district's election cycle.

-The national parliament's ballot will always consist of the 1000
+The national parliament's ballot will always consist of up to 10,000

 elected names and